Methodology of Algorithm Engineering: Methodologies of Algorithm Engineering

 Figure \ref{fig:methodology} summarizes the methodological perspective of our framework.
 There are two key observations.
 First, additions to the body of knowledge are at the center of iterative processes~\cite{sanders2009algorithm,DBLP:books/sp/Wieringa14}.
 New algorithmic tasks and algorithm designs extend the corresponding knowledge categories; new theorems and corresponding proofs establish formal knowledge about algorithms; and new empirical results inform empirical knowledge about algorithms.
 Second, each knowledge type is associated with corresponding research methods: inductive methods, design methods, formal methods\footnote{ Here and in the following, when we refer to \emph{formal methods}, we mean a broad set of rigorous theoretical techniques that allow to derive formal knowledge about algorithmic tasks and/or algorithm designs.
 Due to a different focus, this is to be distinguished from the widespread usage of the term for mathematically rigorous techniques and tools employed for the specification, development, analysis, and/or verification of software and hardware systems. }, and empirical methods.
-Next, we describe each of them in turn.
+Validity concerns are of specific importance for methods.
+Table \ref{tab:validity} summarizes the key validity concerns for algorithm engineering.
+In the following, we describe each method in turn and highlight how these concerns inform and shape their application.